 Being a vegan and having wheat intolerance is quite a tricky combination.
 This is because many of the foods generally eaten to compensate for the lack of meat and dairy products in your diet contain wheat.

 Veganism already means that your diet is considerably restricted.
-If you have wheat intolerance as well then youre really going to have to be extra careful to ensure that your body is getting all the nutrients and vitamins that it needs.
+If you have wheat intolerance as well then you're really going to have to be extra careful to ensure that your body is getting all the nutrients and vitamins that it needs.

-If you are practicing veganism and suffering from these symptoms than its a good idea to consult your doctor about what you may need to cut from your diet.
+If you are practicing veganism and suffering from these symptoms then its a good idea to consult your doctor about your syptoms in order to see what changes you may need to make to your diet.

 If you can't eat pasta, bread or bran flakes then you should make sure you have plenty of other sources such as leafy vegetables, nuts, lentils, beans and dried fruit.

 You should probably think about taking vitamin supplements to make up for any gaps in your diet.
-Vitamin C and Vitamin B12 are particularly important as they may be lacking from the foods youre able to consume.
+Vitamin C and Vitamin B12 are particularly important as they may be lacking from the foods you're able to consume.

 Don't despair, with a bit of research and effort you can still make sure you're eating healthily and keeping yourself in top form.